thinkassembly/rust_sqlite_wasm/README.md

 **Next up**
-* Get relevant tests working.
+* Move tests back into their proper places.
 * Figure out wasm-pack & hot reloading with the make+docker build.
 * The current make+docker build isn't very fun for fast iteration during development and can't be built using cargo alone.
 Not sure yet what the solution is here.